rlewan/terraform-playground/README.md

 $ ./apply.sh
 ```

 This will execute infrastructure changes.
-If `infrastructure.tfplan` is stale or out of sync with current infrastructure state, Terraform will ask you to generate a new one.
+If `infrastructure.tfplan` is corrupt or out of sync with current infrastructure state, Terraform will ask you to generate a new one.
 The plan file will be cleaned up automatically after a successful apply.